Contents:

-[-nolist] [-edit] [-rename] repl-file
+[-edit] [-rename] [-exclusive] file

--config | Config-file that determines which SourceSafe projects that SSREPLACE is to search in.
-With SSREPLACE, the version-designator column in the config-file has no signficance, as SSREPLACE always searches the most recently checked-in version of each file. |
+Config-file that determines which version-control directories that SSREPLACE is to search.
+With SSREPLACE, any version specification in the config-file is ignored, as SSREPLACE always searches the most recently checked-in version of each file. |

--VSS | Specifies an SS-path for a singular SourceSafe project for SSREPLACE to search.
-SSREPLACE will search the most recently checked-in version of each file. |
+singular version-control directory for SSREPLACE to search.
+SSREPLACE will search the most recently checked-in

 -comments |